 You can only register with a GP practice if you are staying in the area for more than 3 months.
 If you are not, you may still be treated, but as a Temporary Resident.

-You will need to complete the General Practice Registration Form (GPR) and a New Patient Health & Lifestyle Questionnaire.
+You will need to complete the General Practice Registration Form (GPR) and a New Patient Health and Lifestyle Questionnaire.
 You can also register for online patient services to order repeat prescriptions and book certain appointments online.
 All forms can be downloaded and printed from the Forms to be Completed section below:

 Forms to be Completed